The Largest Coworking Companies in the US: 2019

 - Green Desk

 Current and future coworking space owners should keep an eye on them because they have unique features and, at the moment, are extremely successful.
 From spaces adopting a franchise model, to those working with fully-managed workspaces, these companies are experiencing tremendous growth.
 It will be interesting to see how they impact the industry in the years to come.

 Overview of the top coworking companies:

 Speaking of impact in the industry, Impact Hub has 92 locations (14 are in the U.S.) and an additional eight are being constructed or have already been planned.
 Impact Hub has more than 16,000 members in 81 cities all over the world.
-It works on a franchise system, which means that anyone can open and run an Impact Hub, given that specific requirements are met.
+It is the largest coworking franchise in the world, and this also means that anyone can open and run an Impact Hub, given that specific requirements are met.
 More information about franchising can be found on their website.

 WeWork counts a whopping 341 locations in 65 cities around the world.
 Founded in 2010, WeWork currently has over 50 locations in New York City and is on its way to becoming the largest private office tenant in Manhattan.
 They offer a “We Membership,” hot desks, dedicated desks and private offices.
 The basic membership, with access to the WeWork network and credits to book a room or use a hot desk, starts at $45 per month.
 At the moment, they have more than 200,000 members.

 Your Alley has two locations in New York City, one in Washington D.C. and one in Cambridge, MA—a few minutes away from MIT.
 Alley is a smaller chain, compared to others on our list, but there are many more locations coming soon!
 Day memberships, shared desks, dedicated desks and private offices are available.